 The return on rent is always -100%.
 You get a place to live and that's that.
 There is never a positive return on an asset after a month, or 30 years of renting.

 The value of real estate varies across all the land and the world.
 It is very hard to make an assumption of what should be inputted as a result.
-According to the US Census bureau, the median home price in America is $221,800 while the average home price is $272,900.
-You can’t get anything livable in San Francisco, New York City, Los Angeles, and maybe even Washington DC and Boston for $250,000.
-But, you sure can in the Midwest for $250,000.
+According to the US Census bureau, the median home price in America is about $380,000 at the beginning of 2022.
+It could end up well over $400,000 by 2023.

-Hence, let’s construct an equity value chart of something based on a range of $250,000-$500,000, with the assumption that upon retirement, you have your house paid off and can attribute this amount into your net worth, or the capitalized value of all rents you would pay if you did not own.
+Hence, let's construct an equity value chart of something based on a range of $250,000-$500,000.
+Let's assume that upon retirement, you have your house paid off.
+You can attribute this amount into your net worth.
+Or you can capitalize all the rent you would have paid and create a value fo those savings.

 FINANCIAL SAMURAI HOME EQUITY ACCUMULATION GUIDE